 Description: Mango butter is a new ingredient introduced into the cosmetic industry.
-Cold pressed and rendered from the seed kernel of the Mango tree, this highly prized butter is an exceptional quality base ingredient for body care products and soap making recipes.
+Cold pressed, refined and rendered from the seed kernel of the Mango tree, this highly prized butter is an exceptional quality base ingredient for body care products and soap making recipes.
 Mango Butter has beneficial moisturizing properties for lotions and acts as a mild lubricant for the skin, and is very similar in color and texture as cocoa butter making it an exotic and fun alternative for toiletry products.
 Great source of essential fatty acids.
 Mango, Mangifera indica is one of the most important and widely cultivated fruits.
 Each fruit has a large flat seed.
 Mango butter is the soft fat extracted from the seed.
 It s free from pesticides and synthetic anti-oxidants.
 Mango butter has a luxurious emollient feel.
 It is an ideal ingredient to use in skin care and sun tan preparation and a super fatting agent in soap.
 Unlike other butters like shea butter and cocoa butter, mango butter has a wound healing quality.
 Hence it is used as an application for ulcerations, fissures of the lips, hands and chapped skin etc; and in wounds and sores which are inflamed.
 Chemically it is mainly composed of glycerides of oleic and stearic acids.

 Botanical Name: Mangifera indica